Ogden, Utah Physical Custody Attorney

 Joint Physical Custody

-If you are awarded joint physical custody, that means that the court has ordered that your child will spend at least 111 overnights with each parent every year.
-It is becoming more common to see joint physical custody awarded based on Utah’s new Joint Physical Custody Statute (click here to see it).
+Joint physical custody means that the child will spend at least 111 overnights with each parent every year.
+It is becoming more and more common to see joint physical custody awarded based on Utah’s two new Joint Physical Custody Statutes.
+This statute was put in place in about 2015 (click here to see it).
 Under this statute, one parent is awarded 220 overnights with the child and the other parent is awarded 145 overnights.
+This amounts to about 60% and 40% custody.
 Typically, these 145 overnights are accomplished by giving the other parent overnights every Wednesday; every other weekend on Friday, Saturday, and Sunday; for a few weeks in the summer; and on some holidays.
 However, there are numerous ways to accomplish a joint physical custody situation between two parents.
+In 2021 Utah adopted an “Equal Parent-Time Schedule” statute that provides parents a path to get 50/50 parent-time.
+You can review that statute here.

 Before awarding joint physical custody, the court will look to several factors, including: